 The DIN numbers of the proposed directors are required to be intimated to the Ministry in the incorporation forms.
 Therefore, DIN is mandatory for the proposed directors of the company.

-Before incorporating a company, the name of the company is to be reserved.
 To reserve the name of a new company or change the name of an existing company, a simple online service called RUN (Reserve Unique Name) is used.

 Once the name is approved, it is valid for:

 The Memorandum of Association and Article of Association are essential documents for the incorporation of any company.
 Both of these documents define the internal and external relations of the company with its stakeholders.

 Both these documents are drafted by professionals and must be submitted along with subscribers’ sheet, which contains the DSCs of all the founding members.

 Once the necessary documents have been prepared, the following form will have to be filed to incorporate the company.

 The following supporting documents should be attached to these forms

 Note that, Form INC-22: Details of registered office address (might be required later if proof of address is not filed with the SPICe form)